-The urea reduction ratio (URR) is one way of measuring dialysis adequacy — how much waste is removed by hemodialysis.
-If you receive hemodialysis three times a week, each treatment should reduce your urea level (also called BUN or blood urea nitrogen) by at least 65%.
+The urea reduction ratio (URR) is one way of measuring dialysis adequacy—how much waste is removed by hemodialysis.
+If you receive hemodialysis three times a week, each treatment should reduce your urea level (also called BUN or blood urea nitrogen) by at least 65 percent.

 In continuous ambulatory peritoneal dialysis (CAPD), the guidelines recommend a weekly Kt/V of at least 2.0, taking into account any remaining kidney function along with the CAPD treatment.
-In peritoneal dialysis, Kt/V is measured by collecting drained dialysate along with any urine you produce in a 24-hour period.
+In PD, Kt/V is measured by collecting drained dialysate along with any urine you produce in a 24-hour period.

 These lab tests are drawn monthly.
-In peritoneal dialysis, the Kt/V is usually done quarterly.
+For PD, the Kt/V is usually done quarterly.
 Ask your dialysis nurse what your values are each time.
-If your values do not reach adequate numbers, work with your care team to raise your dialysis dose.
+If your values do not reach adequate numbers, work with your healthcare team to raise your dialysis dose.

 During hemodialysis, a blood pump is set to a constant speed to push your blood through the dialyzer and back to your body.
 Your doctor prescribes the blood flow rate.
-It is usually between 300 and 500 mL/min (milliliters per minute).
-You can see the blood flow rate by looking at your machine.
-Ask your technician to show you.
+It’s usually between 300 and 500 mL/min (milliliters per minute).
+Ask your technician to show you how to see the blood flow rate on your machine.
 With many dialyzers, blood flow rates greater than 400 mL/min can increase the removal of toxins.
-Blood flow rate is limited by the size of your access, the tubing, and the needles.
-In the case of access types, fistulas and grafts have better blood flow rates than catheters.
-To make up for a slower blood flow rate, your doctor may prescribe a longer treatment or a dialyzer that removes wastes more efficiently.
+Blood flow rate is limited by the size of your access, the tubing and the needles.

 A hemodialysis machine monitors the pressure of your blood inside the tubing and dialyzer.
 Depending on the machine, arterial pressure is measured in one of two places.
 One is between your access and the blood pump (pre-pump arterial pressure).
 The other is between the blood pump and the dialyzer (post-pump arterial pressure).